jamesw98/simple-grader/README.md

 ## Introduction
 This tool lets graders grade a programs written by students in a variety of languages (supported languages below), assuming the system you are running the grading script on has the compilers installed.
 It will print the results to `stdout`, but you can always pipe it to a file.
 I plan on adding writing results to a file soon.
 ## How to Use
+### Downloading and Running
+You can either clone this repo and run the `grader.py` file, or go to the [releases page](https://github.com/jamesw98/simple-grader/releases) to download the latest executable.
 ### Simple Example
 Start by writing a JSON file with info on grading, here is a simple template (`examples/test.json` in this git repo):
 ```json